 If those don’t make much sense to you … then just understand that some materials can scatter sound, and some can swallow it.
 Those aren’t technical descriptions, but … ya know.

 Scattering (or diffusing) sound improves the acoustics of a room, but only swallowing (or absorbing) sound reduces the total volume level.

 Techniques to Soundproof Your RV

 1. Use Soundproofing Curtains

 Standard RV windows and shades offer almost no sound reduction.
-You can’t do anything about the windows, but you can replace your window shades with acoustic curtains.
+You can’t do anything about the windows unless you want to pony up some serious cash, but you can replace your window shades with acoustic curtains.